PyramidTechnologies/Linux-ESC-POS-Phoenix-Sample/README.md

 1. **`lsusb`**: Lists all USB devices connected to the system, showing basic details like bus number and device IDs.
 2. **`ls /dev/usb`**: Displays the contents of the `/dev/usb` directory, where device files for USB devices are stored.
 3. **`lsusb -v -d 0425:0412`**: Provides detailed information on a specific USB device, identified by the vendor and product ID `0425:0412`, including configurations and endpoint descriptors.
+4. **tail -f /var/log/syslog**: Follow the system log as new entries are added.